Ollivanders/dotfiles/README.md

 # Description

+- Installation organised by application/OS
+- \*.symlink will be symlinked to your home directory
+- anything titled "install.sh" will be run on start up

 # Dotfile setup

 - will prompt install on mac
 - git --version
 - sudo apt-get install git

 git clone https://github.com/Ollivanders/dotfiles.git